cktlco/crew-chief-autovoicepack/README.md

 The overall duration depends on the number of phrases in the CrewChief phrase inventory (~10,000 by default), the container host machine's CPU/GPU/RAM, whether crew-chief-autovoicepack is running with a GPU or in CPU-only mode, the number of variants (the `--variant_count` parameter), and the number of containers running in parallel.

-In general, a single `docker run` container in CPU-only mode will take several minutes to initialize, then should start generating audio files, with each generation taking a few seconds or less.
+In general, a single `docker run` container in CPU-only mode will take several minutes to initialize.
+It should then start generating audio files, with each generation taking a few seconds or less.
 The number of these steps can be estimated as the number of phrases in the phrase inventory multiplied by the number of variants.

 A 24GB GPU (RTX 4090/3090) will enable running 8 replicas in parallel (see instructions on this page), each many times faster than the CPU version.
 16GB GPUs (RTX 4080/4070/4060Ti) or lower will support proportionally fewer replicas before being constrained by GPU VRAM.
 Even with a 8GB GPU and a single container running the audio generation script, using a GPU will be much faster than the CPU-only mode.

+## Common Question: How much storage space is used by each voicepack?
+A typical `crew-chief-autovoicepack` voicepack is 2GB or more.

+The official CrewChief "Jim" audio files are ~0.5GB.

+The .wav files generated by `crew-chief-autovoicepack` are (perhaps unnecessarily) larger since they are stored with 32-bit resolution at 24KHz.
+There are also many more .wav files in your new voicepack due to the `--variation_count` parameter, which defaults to 2, but can be set to 0 to disable variations and save storage space (or higher to potentially generate more varied audio at the cost of storage).

 ## Common Question: Can I remove individual audio files from the output folder?